devilAPI/soundcloud-adfree-uwp-app/README.md

 **All Credits go to the original SoundCloud Xbox App developers!
 This GitHub repository only acts as an archive.**

 ## Installation
-1. Double Click
+1. Download the latest file [here](https://github.com/devilAPI/soundcloud-adfree-uwp-app/releases/latest)
+2. Open the file
-2. Press Install
+3. Press "Install"

 If the Installation fails, try installing the Appx via Powershell.
 Make sure the Path is correct.